Eastern NewtNotophthalmus viridescens

 Eastern Newts live in both deciduous and coniferous forests.
 Immature and larvae and adults live in small bodies of water such as ponds, lakes, ditches, and marshes that have muddy bottoms.

 Adults can survive on land if their water habitat dries up.

 The juvenile eft stage lives in lakeshore and wooded habitats, sometimes far from water.

-The aquatic larvae eat small invertebrates such as water fleas, snails, and beetle larvae; the terrestrial efts consume small invertebrate found in humus and leaf litter, including snails, spring tails, and soil mites; the adult newts don't have a specialized diet, eating any small invertebrate that they can find.
+The aquatic larvae eat small invertebrates such as water fleas, snails, and beetle larvae; the terrestrial efts consume small invertebrates found in humus and leaf litter, including snails, springtails, and soil mites; the adult newts don't have a specialized diet, eating any small invertebrate that they can find.

 Breeding begins in late winter and lasts through early spring.
 Females produce between 200 and 400 eggs.
 It takes on average three years for larvae to reach the adult stage.

 Common though population declines have been noted throughout their range, perhaps due to habitat degradation.